Updated: Dec 2, 2020

 In the New Testament, the term "mercy", or eleison in the Greek, is generally defined as "a great concern about someone in need."* Which gives great meaning for saying Kyrie eleison or "Lord, have mercy" at the beginning of our Sunday Liturgy.

 In the parable that Jesus tells, a king wants to settle accounts with his servants.
-One of the servants owes an unimaginable debt of 10,000 talents of gold (gambling problem, eh?).
+One of the servants owes an unimaginable debt of 10,000 talents of gold.

-I guess my point is that in this case, the king's judgment is necessary for the subsequent showing of his mercy.
+In this case, the king's judgment was necessary for the subsequent showing of his mercy.
 And his mercy is such that the servant will never fall under judgment for that debt again.
 Mercy flows out of judgment.
 Light shines out of darkness.

 The King could have said from the very beginning, "No one owes me anything, there's no debt here."
 But he came to settle his accounts and render appropriate judgment on those who could not repay.
 So perhaps an important take-away to this is that judgment allows the one judged to actually experience or feel mercy.